garylirocks/quickrefs/azure-app-service.markdown

     - No IPv6 address space
   - The integration subnet
     - Can't have service endpoint policies enabled
-    - Can only be used by one App Service Plan
   - You must "Disconnect" the integration first before you can update/delete the subnet/vnet

 #### Routing